SaraMathews/swedish_forest_text_adventure/README.md

 ### *Unfixed bugs*
 I have not noticed any bugs that would affect the game, but it's still possible that there are minor bugs present that I have yet to discover.
 If that's the case, these minor bugs do not appear to impact the gameplay experience.

-I have however, encountered some warning messages that I'm unsure how to resolve:
+I have however, encountered one warning messages.
+This one is beacuse I'm using a global variable:
 - global CHARACTER_NAME : Using the global statement at the module levelpylint(global-at-module-level)

-- if statements in while loop: Unnecessary "elif" after "break", remove the leading "el" from "elif"pylint(no-else-break) <b>
-This warning message is present in the following functions' while loops: choose_name, first_question function, second_question, third_question, first_riddle, second_riddle,
-final_question, third_riddle, second_final_question

-- on line 409, 462, 657: whitespace before '['flake8(E211)
+### *Other commentss*
+A few people in my family tested the game to see if they could spot any bugs, and also to provide feedback.
+One of the comments I received was that the game's pace was too fast, so I made adjustments to slow it down. <br>

+When I decided to create an axe variable that changes value based on player input, I initially made it a global variable for easy access throughout the game.
+However, as taught in the LMS, global variables should be avoided if possible.
+So i decided to change it, and instead pass the axe down as arguments in functions.
+I encountered bugs and errors due to having to pass the axe argument down through the code, which took time to resolve.
+Although I eventually made it work, it would have been easier to understand and avoid potential bugs if I had continued using the global variable, at least for me as a new coder.
+If I had more time, I would consider changing it back to a global variable, but since the game is functioning as intended, I don't want to risk disrupting the code just hours before the deadline.

 ## **Technologies**
 - The game was developed using Python.
 - All content was stored on GitHub.
 - The game was deployed to the web using Heroku.
 - The flowchart was made using LucidChart.
-- Python module time was used to add a delay between pieces of code
+- Python module time was used to add a delay between pieces of code.
-- Python module sys was used in the exit_game() function
+- Python module sys was used in the exit_game() function.
+- Python module colorama was used to add colours and styles.

 ## **Deployment**
 ### *Version Control*
 The git commands below were used throughout development to push code to the remote repository in GitHub:
-- `git add .` - This command was used to add a change in the working directory to the staging area
+- `git add .` - This command was used to add a change in the working directory to the staging area.
 - `git commit -m "message"` -This command was used to save changes to the local repository.
-A brief description of what has changed and when
+A brief description of what has changed and when.
-- `git push` - This command was used to push all commits to the remote repository on GitHub
+- `git push` - This command was used to push all commits to the remote repository on GitHub.
 ### *Deploy to Heroku*
+The steps below were followed to deploy the app to Heroku:
 - Open the Heroku website and select "New" to create a new app.
 - After choosing a name for the new app, and selecting the correct region, click on "Create app".
 - Navigate to "Settings" and go to the Config Vars section.
 Add a Config Var with the keyword "PORT" and